About St. Joe’s

 - Beautiful, historical, downtown location convenient to many work places and residences

-- As Idaho’s first parochial school, St. Joseph’s has served the children of Idaho and their families continuously for 115 years.
+- As Idaho’s first parochial school, St. Joseph’s has served the children of Idaho and their families continuously since 1900.

 - Founded in 1868 in Idaho City by the Sisters of Holy Cross